ORCID/orcid-independent-tests/README.md

 ## Running tests locally

-In order to run the tests locally, change the `type` variable in the `orcid\local_properties.py` file to anything but "jenkins".
+In order to run the tests locally:

+* Change the `type` variable in the `orcid\local_properties.py` file to anything but "jenkins" (make sure to change back to "jenkins" when making commits)
+* Change the `firefoxPath` variable in the `orcid\local_properties.py` file to point to your local Firefox folder.
+* (Win) Download [geckodriver](https://github.com/mozilla/geckodriver/releases) and copy the extracted executable into your Python folder (win)

 Run the required line in the source folder to execute a given test: